ryjen/ryjen.github.io/content/post/selfhosting-journey.md

 In terms of servers, I can only choose to host on Canadian soil through infrastructure services.
 Can I haz my email Google?

 Having also abstained from all social media, I will prefer journalling in a non-judgmental way.
+This also has a benefit of avoiging social engineering attacks.

 On the rare occasions something is actually worth sharing, [Mastodon](https://mastodon.social/) an open source Twitter clone, is a fine alternative that allows hosting your own server instance.  (#Tweets2Toots)

 ## Security